lwjohnst86/analyzing-cohorts-course/chapter3.md

 Before the development of mixed effects modeling, analyzing longitudinal data was fairly difficult because repeated measures violated the assumption of independent observations.
 This time component is a key strength of longitudinal data.
 But to use that strength you need to, well, include time in the model!

-Include followup visit number in the `glmer` formula as well as the random term and the choleterol predictor (as in the previous exercise with `I()`).
-Then run the same model with logistic regression (without the random term of course) and compare the results with the mixed effect model.
-Pay attention to the differences in the estimates and standard errors.
+Include followup visit number in the `glmer` formula as well as the random term and the scaled choleterol predictor.

 `@instructions`
-- Run a `glmer` analysis using the same formula as the previous exercise (with the `I()` around cholesterol), but also include followup visit number.
+- Run a model of cholesterol (scaled) and followup visit number on CVD.

 `@hint`
-- The formula is the exact same as the previous exercise, except there is an additional predictor.
+- Include `followup_visit_number` after scaled cholesterol, still including the subject ID.

 `@pre_exercise_code`
 ```{r}